-E-invoicing starts in a month and the onus of creating invoices and getting them registered on the Invoice Registration Portal (IRP) lies on the Supplier.
-This, in a usual scenario can work fine.
-However, for a business, there are multiple transactions that need to be reported under Reverse Charge Mechanism (RCM).
-The companies are in a state of confusion on RCM transactions when e-invoice goes live as in the case of Reverse Charge Mechanism (RCM), Purchaser issues self-invoice which is reported in GST returns and under E-Invoicing, Purchasers under no situation can generate Invoice Reference Number (IRN).
+E-invoicing started in Oct 2020 and the onus of creating invoices and getting them registered on the Invoice Registration Portal (IRP) lies on the Supplier.
+This, in a usual scenario, can work fine.
+However, for a business, there could be transactions that need to be reported under the Reverse Charge Mechanism (RCM).
+The confusion on RCM transactions arises because under RCM, the recipients generally create invoice on self and report in GST Returns.
+However, registering an invoice to obtain Invoice Reference Number (IRN) can be done only by the supplier.

 Let us understand the rules of e-invoicing in relation to Reverse Charge Mechanism (RCM)